 CONCLUSION

-We thank you for your continued confidence and trust.
+Thank you for your continued confidence and trust.
 Please don’t hesitate to contact us with any questions or comments at clientservice@thirdave.com.

 Sincerely,